testobsessed/bosh_workstation_cpi/README.md

 $ bosh_workstation_cpi_switch 192.168.56.2 vcap c1oudc0w
 ```

-Wait about 30 seconds, then make sure that your microbosh is configured correctly:
+Wait about 30 seconds, then make sure that your microbosh is configured correctly.
+When you run `bosh status` you should see that the CPI is set to workstation:

 ```
 $ bosh status